 Wrekin Rowers are self funding the challenge and so all the money given by our sponsors and individuals will go towards helping our charities

-We are proud to be raising money in aid of:
+We were proud to be raising money in aid of:

 Welcome to the Wrekin Rowers Crew

 I'm Martin Skehan, Married to Lynne and formerly married to my late wife Becky who passed away in 2010.
 Lynne too lost her Husband, Mike, in 2010.
 I Have two children, Joseph (28) and Isobel (26) and two step sons Adam (31) and Matt (29).
 Lynne and I feel blessed that we have been able to move forward together after our previous long and happy marriages both ended by the untimely and heartfelt loss of our loved ones.
 For both of us part of our restorative journey together has been exercise and fitness.
 This has engendered in me a love for having a goal and a challenge.
 Rowing, initially indoor and more lately outdoor and maritime rowing has been a focus for my exercise and has brought me into a friendship group of like minded individuals who I am proud to join as a team.
 We are proud to be known as the 'Wrekin Rowers' looking to take on the biggest challenge of our lives.
 What more of a challenge could you want and particularly in these times, when the opportunity presents, "Grab It!"